ncsurobotics/ncsurobotics.github.io/src/pages/dry_run/dry_run.md

 python3 read_sys_voltage.py $PORT 57600
 ```

+> [!NOTE]
-ℹ️ *The voltage monitor is currently not calibrated, so do not worry about ensuring that the correct battery voltage is being read.You should still complete this step to test communications with MEB.*
+> The voltage monitor is currently not calibrated, so do not worry about ensuring that the correct battery voltage is being read.You should still complete this step to test communications with MEB.

 Make sure correct battery voltage is being read.
 Hold CTRL and press C (CTRL+C) to exit the program.